Reawaken, Redesign and Re-emerge: Africa Beyond Potential

 He speaks and consults often on how organizations can develop a culture that fosters market-creating innovations, and has presented his work at TED, the Aspen Ideas Festival, the World Bank, Harvard, Yale, Oxford, and at several other conferences and institutions.
 His TED Talk on Innovation and Corruption has garnered over 2 million views.
 In a Wall Street Journal review of The Prosperity Paradox, Rupert Darwall writes that the book provides “a better way to fight poverty” as it returns “the entrepreneur and innovation to the center stage of economic development and prosperity.”
 Click here to view a list of some of Efosa’s published work.

-Efosa graduated from Vanderbilt University with a degree in computer engineering and received his
+Efosa graduated from Vanderbilt University with a degree in computer engineering and received his MBA from Harvard Business School.

-Social Innovators Programme & Awards SIPA 7-1.png
+Social Innovators Programme & Awards SIPA Past Speakers3

-Social Innovators Programme & Awards SIP 9.png
+Social Innovators Programme & Awards SIPA Past Speakers2

 The Awards